 The Denton Firefighters Museum takes visitors on a journey to honor brave firefighters, past and present.
 The Museum hosts a collection of fascinating memorabilia from the 1800s to modern day, allowing visitors to step back in time and experience the evolution of firefighting over the last 150 years.

-Located inside the lobby of the historic Central Fire Station, the Denton Firefighters Museum features intriguing, historic collectibles including a hose cart from the 1800s, equipment from a 1935 ladder truck, fire extinguishers, fire grenades, helmets, uniforms, and Denton fire report logs dating back to the 1920s.
-The Museum is also home to five, life-like mannequins displaying firefighter gear through the decades.
+Located inside the lobby of the historic Central Fire Station, the Denton Firefighters Museum features intriguing historical collectibles, including a hose cart from the 1800s, equipment from a 1935 ladder truck, fire extinguishers, fire grenades, helmets, uniforms, and Denton fire report logs dating back to the 1920s.
+The Museum is also home to five life-like mannequins displaying firefighter gear through the decades.

 The Denton Fire Department would like to recognize and thank Millie Giles for her support and donation to the Denton Firefighters Museum.